kentrikos/aws-bootstrap/docs/EKS_README.md

     Now resources will be created on behalve of you.
 When clicking 'refresh' you can stay informed of the progress.
 When the process is successfully completed, you will have:
 	* 'crossaccount role' in application account (OK: nothing much to show for here, as this account is created in the back ground)
 20. Retrieve the Jenkins URL from step 14, and login to jenkins.
-21. Modify SSH key (imported from step zzz) to include a carriage return at the very end of the certificate
+21. Modify SSH key (imported from step 7) to include a carriage return at the very end of the certificate
     > (known issue: <https://github.com/jenkinsci/ssh-credentials-plugin/pull/33>)
 22. Browse to the 'Infrastructure" map and build "Install EKS in Application account".
 Wait for successful completion.
 23. In this same folder, build "Install EKS in Operations account".
 Wait for successful completion.